|

 - Gloves given by Henry VIII to Sir Anthony Denny

-- Portrait of a lady by Paolo Cavazzola, c.
-1515
+- A lady by Paolo Cavazzola, c.
+1515-1517

-- Portrait of Count Sciarra Martinengo Cesaresco by Moretto da Brescia, 1516-1518
+- Count Sciarra Martinengo Cesaresco by Moretto da Brescia, 1516-1518

-- Portrait of a man by Moretto da Brescia, c.
+- A man by Moretto da Brescia, c.
 1520

-- Portrait of a young man by Jan Mostaert, c.
+- A young man by Jan Mostaert, c.
 1520

 - Balsam harvest, The Book of Simple Medicines (BNF Fr.
 12322, fol.
 187v), c.
 1520-1530

-- Portrait of Franois I, King of France by Jean Clouet, 1525-1530
+- François I, King of France by Jean Clouet, 1525-1530

-- Portrait of Anton Fugger by Hans Maler
+- Anton Fugger by Hans Maler

-- Portrait of a man by Moretto da Brescia, 1526
+- A man by Moretto da Brescia, 1526

-- Portrait of Lucrezia Sommaria (see detail) by Ridolfo Ghirlandaio, 1530-1532
+- Lucrezia Sommaria by Ridolfo Ghirlandaio, 1530-1532

-- Portrait of a Roman courtesan by Parmigianino, 1530-1535
+- A Roman courtesan (Antea) by Parmigianino, 1530-1535

 - Fol.
 7v in the Hennessy Book of Hours, c.
 1530-1540

-- Portrait of Charles V by Christoph Amberger, c.
+- Charles V by Christoph Amberger, c.
 1532

-- Portrait of a lady by Bernardo Licinio, 1533
+- A lady by Bernardo Licinio, 1533

-- Portrait of Charles de Solier, Lord of Morette by Hans Holbein the Younger, 1534-1535
+- Charles de Solier, Lord of Morette by Hans Holbein the Younger, 1534-1535

 - White gloves attributed to the reign of Elizabeth I